semaruman/semaruman/README.md

 ## 🎯 What I'm Working On

-- 🔭 I’m currently working on my sturtup
+- 🔭 I’m currently working on my startup
-- 🌱 I’m currently learning Algorythms, Vertical Slice and Avalonia
+- 🌱 I’m currently learning Algorithms, Vertical Slice and Avalonia
 - 👯 I’m looking to collaborate with a modern IT company
 - 💬 Ask me about my way
 - 📫 How to reach me: email: semaruman@yandex.ru, [telegram](https://t.me/SemenRuman)